-Although Access’ presence across the medical show spectrum is formidable, ASCO is the company’s largest show.
+Although Access’ presence as a healthcare exhibit house across the medical show spectrum is formidable, ASCO is the company’s largest show.
 For years, Access has expanded its client base at ASCO, serving as many as 18 clients with processes and people that come together to create a memorable brand encounter at each exhibit.

 In 2016, Access was responsible for setting up exhibits in 31,300 sq. ft. of show floor space, using among other things,